bioconda/bioconda-recipes/docs/source/guidelines.rst

 .. code-block:: yaml

-    build:
+    host:
-      skip: True  # [not py27]
+      -   python <3

-Or a package that only runs on Python 3.4 and 3.5:
+Or a package that only runs on Python 3.6 and 3.7:

 .. code-block:: yaml

-    build:
+    host:
-      skip: True # [py27]
+      - python >=3

 Alternatively, for straightforward compatibility fixes you can apply a `patch in the meta.yaml`